-6. CONCLUSIONS
+6. Conclusions

-This article attempts to recognize the existence of internally displaced populations in Mexico.
-With no data to quantify them, and no official recognition of their existence, it is not possible to design policies in order to provide them with solutions and alternatives to return to their places of origin.
+This article attempts to recognise the existence of IDPs in Mexico.
 By using data from the Housing and Population Census, we estimate the probability of migration from violent to nonviolent states, and from nonviolent states to violent states.
 This exercise allows us to identify two different migration phenomena in Mexico.
 The first one is an economic migration that behaves exactly as the economic migration theory predicts: an economic compensation 25% greater in the place of destination, compared to the place of origin, would increase migration from nonviolent to violent states in 10%.
 Our hypothesis is that people moving to violent states are demanding greater economic gains in order to compensate for the safety losses.

 The second migration phenomenon observed in Mexico is when people move from violent to nonviolent states: the wage differential is still important since probability of migration increases the higher are the economic opportunities in the place of destination.
 However, its significance (economically and statistically) is much lower than in the first migration phenomenon identified: to increase the migration probability from violent to nonviolent states in 10%, the economic compensation offered in the place of destination should be 15% greater than the one offered in the place of origin.
 Moreover, people moving out from violent states still migrate even if the cost of living (rent index) is more expensive in the place of destination.
 Rental prices are capturing the positive (o negative) amenities in local markets, and migrants consider these amenities in their migration decisions.
 These results suggest that the conventional migration theories are not able to explain this second migration phenomenon from violent to nonviolent states.
 And our hypothesis is that these migrants are looking for safety and are willing to loose economic opportunities in order to flee away from violence.